Frequently Asked Questions

 I am at the beginning of my pregnancy and I’m cramping a lot.
 Is that bad?

 Many women have cramping during early pregnancy.
+This is usually a good sign that shows that the pregnancy is growing.
 However, if you have persistent cramping, especially if it is associated with bleeding or spotting, it is important that you seek help immediately.

 I have had two miscarriages, what are my chances of having another one?
 Do I need any special testing?